Alvarenga144/Alvarenga144/README.md

 # Hi!
 Welcome to Alvarenga144's repositories 🫡
-I'm a Web Developer specialized in Frontend, but I also have knowledge of the backend.
+I'm a Web Frontend Developer, (but I also have knowledge about the backend).
 I started to programming on 2020 (yeah, the year of pandemic).
 I was studied Technician of Engineering in Informatics Systems, and I graduated in 2023.
 I'm a Salvadorean, currently searching work as Frontend Developer with Reac.js, JavaScript, HTML and CSS.
 I have general skills in design patterns, and I apply that in UI web interfaces.
 <hr>

 ### My Experience 💼✅